particle-iot/docs/src/content/reference/device-cloud/api.md

 The sources used for enhanced geolocation, an array.
 Can be "cell" or "wifi" or both.
 Added in Tracker Edge v12.

-### Tracker Configuration Events

-Tracker Configuration Events are sent to devices to change configuration parameters.
-You should not send these events directly by yourself, as configuration events are designed to be synchronized between the device and cloud, including getting configuration updates after waking up from sleep or going out of cellular range.
+### Location Point Schema

-The JSON schema for configuration events will be released soon.
+The full JSON schema for the location point can be downloaded [here](/assets/files/tracker/point-schema.json).

 ## Firmware
 {{> api group=apiGroups.Firmware}}